lief-project/LIEF/doc/sphinx/extended/intro.rst

 Once logged in, you can download the package of your choice (e.g., LIEF Extended - Python 3.10 for macOS arm64).

+.. admonition:: Email
+  :class: warning

+  If you don't receive the download email, you can download the package directly from your **History** section.

 Versioning
 **********